 Capturing after the Interview

-One can shoot B roll after the interview to cover what the narrator talked about.
+After the interview, one can shoot B roll to cover what the narrator talked about.
 For instance, if he talked about his experience working in a multinational firm, you can capture the scenes of the location and the surrounding.

 The B-roll footage is never enough.
 Capture different shots as more is always better.
 The shots can be put to use to transition between different locations and show the passage of time.